savonet/book/quickstart.md

 ### Variables

-In order to have more readable code, one can use variables which allow giving names to sources.
+In order to have more readable code, one can use variables\index{variable} which allow giving names to sources.
 For instance, we can give the name `s` to our sine source and then play it.
 The above code is thus equivalent to